Euan's Guide Home

 Security

-We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
+We take appropriate steps to ensure that your information is secure.
+In order to prevent unauthorised access or disclosure, we have put in place physical, electronic and managerial procedures designed to safeguard and secure the information we collect online.

 How long do we keep your information?